Sunday, February 14, 2016

 In Starland with a 4-inch Refractor

-With apologies to William Tyler Olcott, whose In Starland with a Three-inch Telescope, first published in 1909, is one of the few antique observing guides that are both charming indoors and still fun to use in the field.
-Our topic for today, however, is not Olcott’s book (though it deserves an article) or three-inch refractors, but instead four-inch refractors, and actually one specific four-inch that has been making waves of late, the Explore Scientific AR-102 f/6.5 achromat.
+With apologies to William Tyler Olcott, whose In Starland with a Three-inch Telescope, first published in 1909, is one of the few antique observing guides that are both charming indoors and still fun to use in the field. but our topic for today, muchachos, is not Olcott’s book (though it deserves an article) or three-inch refractors, but instead four-inch refractors, and actually one specific four-inch that has been making waves of late, the Explore Scientific AR-102 f/6.5 achromat.

 I’ve written about this telescope, which we’ve had here since 2013, several times, so why revisit it?
 Simply because it is one of the best deals in amateur astronomy at the moment.
 Explore Scientific is now selling this JOC made scope for a freaking amazing $299.00.
 I thought this refractor was a steal when it was $500.00, but now it is just crazy.
 If you have even an inkling you might have a use for a telescope like this, don’t hesitate.
 Order one.
 Now.
 Who knows how long this nuttiness will last?